Using Master Tung’s Gallbladder Points for Diseases of the Head and Neck

 About the Author

 Susan Johnson, L.Ac., has been studying acupuncture since 1982.
 She is an esteemed teacher of Master Tung’s Magic Points, a potent system of acupuncture handed down as a treasured family secret for generations and made public by Master Tung Ching-Chang.
-Throughout her career Susan has relied extensively on Tung’s Points.
-Her passion and her desire to share this remarkable system with other practitioners has inspired her to guest lecture worldwide, write articles, produce webinars, and two tutorial DVD sets: Master Tung’s Magic Points and The Ancient Art of Cupping.
+Throughout her career, Susan has relied extensively on Tung’s Points.
+Her passion and her desire to share this remarkable system with other practitioners have inspired her to guest lecture worldwide, write articles and books, produce videos and webinars.
+She has published Master Tung’s Magic Points: A Definitive Clinical Guide, and is soon to release Master Tung’s Magic Points: The Clinician’s Best Friend.
+These books as well as her video courses and her tutorial digital videos: Master Tung’s Magic Points: Point Location and Needling Techniques, The Ancient Art of Cupping and her newest release The Ancient Art of Bleeding are available on Susan Johnson's website Master Tung's Magic Points at tungspoints.com.
 Susan continues to work on innovative ways to share Tung’s Acupuncture with a global audience, making this incredible system available to as many people as possible.
-Susan's courses are now streaming on the Mayway Education website.

 banner showing information about the Mayway podcast called Chinese Medicine Matters for listening to articles